timcera/tstoolbox/README.rst

 TSToolbox - Quick Guide
 =======================
 The tstoolbox is a Python script to manipulate time-series on the command line.
-Uses pandas (http://pandas.pydata.org/) for any heavy lifting.
+Uses pandas (http://pandas.pydata.org/) or numpy (http://numpy.scipy.org) for any heavy lifting.

 Requirements
 ------------